Public Information Plan

 All incoming/outgoing mail will be inspected for contraband, however mail will not be read unless there is good cause to believe that the contents contain information relating to escape plans, criminal activities (in or out of jail), violation of facility rules, coded language or racially inflammatory information.
 Legal mail, mail from attorneys, the courts, the Sheriff or the media may only be opened in the presence of the inmate to whom it is addressed.

-NO PACKAGES WILL BE ACCEPTED WITHOUT THE PRIOR APPROVAL OF THE JAIL LIEUTENANT.
 It is the responsibility of the inmate to inform friends and family of mail policies and acceptable items.
 The following are considered contraband or unauthorized items and shall not be given to inmates.
 These items will be turned over to a Jail Supervisor for determination of disposition:

 - Obscene photos, publications or writings, and mail containing information concerning where, how or from whom such matter may be obtained; any nude photographs of friends, relatives or acquaintances; any materials which depict illegal or explicit sexual acts either by illustration or photograph.